KushalVenkatesh/secure_code_review_checklist/README.md

 - User input and how its added to DB
 - Check if any functions are missing input validation
 - Take regex from app and add to a local app to see how regex works and if it can be bypassed, much faster than against remote app if auth is used etc.
+- Check if any blacklists are used as opposed to whitelists, could be abused by different file extensions e.g. if extension `php` is blocked, `php5` or `PHP` might bypass.

 Use either tools to search codebase for keywords (will be covered in SAST too):
 - Sublime Text Ctrl+Shift+F for global search of keywords